Day Lily (Hemerocallis sp.)

 Area of origin: Eastern Asia

 Warnings: Don’t confuse other Lilies with Day Lilies.
-Other Lilies have toxic compounds in them.
+Day Lilies aren’t true Lilies.
+True Lilies have toxic compounds in them.
 See below for identification tips.

 Day Lilies are all members of the genus Hemerocallis.
 They all bear large, spectacular flowers that last only a day each.
 Fortunately, each plant bears quite a few flowers.